Sun-Lab-NBB/ataraxis-micro-controller/README.md

 See the API documentation[LINK STUB] for the detailed description of the project API and more use examples.

 ### Communication

-The Communication class a high-level interface for bidirectional communication between a microcontroller (e.g., Arduino, Teensy) and a PC over Serial or USB.
-It extends the **TransportLayer** class, handling message serialization, error checking, and communication protocols.
+The Communication class provides a high-level interface for bidirectional communication between a microcontroller (e.g., Arduino, Teensy) and a PC over a serial USB or UART port.
+To do so, it wraps the **TransportLayer** class and uses it to serialize and transmit data using one of the predefined message layout protocols to determine payload microstructure.

+This class is tightly integrated with the Kernel and (base) Module classes, together forming the 'Core Triad' of the AtaraxisMicroController library.
+Therefore, it is specifically optimized to transfer data between Kernel, Modules, and their PC interfaces.

-#### Message Types
+#### Outgoing Message Structures

-The Communication class supports various message types, each with a specific use case:
+The Communication class supports sending a fixed number of predefined message payload structures, each optimized for a specific use case.

 - **ModuleData:** Communicates the event state-code of the sender Module and includes an additional data object.
 - **KernelData:** Similar to ModuleData, but used for messages sent by the Kernel.
 - **ModuleState:** Used for sending event state codes from modules without additional data.
 - **KernelState:** Similar to ModuleState, but used for Kernel messages.

-Each message type has an associated protocol code to guide how the message is parsed.
-The Communication class automatically handles the parsing and serialization of these message formats
+Each message type is associated with a unique message protocol code, which is used to instruct the receiver on how to parse the message.
+The Communication class automatically handles the parsing and serialization of these message formats.

-#### Commands Overview
+---Show how to use SendData and SendState here.
+That code specifically works with these 4 structures.

+---Mention prototype codes and how they are used to limit what kind of data can be sent to a fixed number of objects.

+#### Incoming Message Structures

 This class supports various command types for controlling the behavior of modules and the Kernel.
-These commands are sent through the this class and are specified within different message types (e.g., **ModuleData**, **KernelData**).
+These commands are sent through this class and are specified within different message types (e.g., **ModuleData**, **KernelData**).

 - **Module Commands**: These commands are sent to specific modules to perform certain actions.
 There are two main types:
     - **RepeatedModuleCommand**: A command that runs repeatedly or in cycles.
-It allows you to control module behavior on a timed interval.
+It allows controlling module behavior on a timed interval.
     - **OneOffModuleCommand**: A single execution command that runs once and completes before returning control.

 - **Kernel Commands**: These are commands sent to the Kernel to perform system-level operations.
 These commands are typically one-off and execute immediately upon receipt.

 Each command typically contains a **command code**, which is a unique identifier for the operation to perform.
 Commands can also include **return codes** to notify the sender that the command was received and processed successfully.

+---Show how to receive message data here AND how to actually extract received message data using class attributes.
 #### Send Data

 Use `SendDataMessage` to send data messages to the PC.